A History of the Azores

 What does this have to do with me?
 A North Korean

-missile found in Alaska, that I understand, but these
+missile found in Alaska, I understand, but these

 dark, satanic mills?
 I think that politics is farce

-in a country where saying something makes it so.
+in a land where saying something makes it so.

 to new democracy-- we’ll have to wait and see.